-There are no temporarily restricted net assets as of June 30, 2017 or 2016.
+There are no temporarily or permanently restricted net assets as of June 30, 2018 or 2017.

 The Organization's board-appropriated endowment consists of funds designated by the Board of Directors to function as an endowment.
 As required by generally accepted accounting principles, net assets associated with funds designated by the Board of Directors to function as endowments are classified and reported based on the existence or absence of donor-imposed restrictions.